 Forty-seven studies were included (1 on Chikungunya, 6 on Dengue, 19 on Ebola, 2 on Malaria, 1 on Mayaro virus, 2 on West Nile virus, and 16 on Zika).
 The most used data source was Twitter (25 studies).

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Displaced population, Education, Emergency Telecommunications, Epidemic, Female, Health Logistics, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Maternal and perinatal health, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, Sexual and reproductive health, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Displaced population, Education, Emergency Telecommunications, Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Logistics, Maternal and perinatal health, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Sexual and reproductive health, Stateless, Viral fevers/VHF, Zoonotic and other pathogens